ivanovskiii/loka-cover-builder/README.md

 drafts).
 To add cross-device saving later, reimplement those four functions against an API — nothing else in the app calls storage directly, so that's the only file that changes.
 See ROADMAP.md.

-## Notes

-- The demo photo in the Photo hero thumbnail is a Wesley Tingey shot from Unsplash (free for commercial use).
-Swap `src/assets/demo-governance.jpg` and update `templates/PhotoHero/fields.js` to change it.
-- Fonts: currently Inter/system sans.
-Drop Loka's brand font into `public/`, add an `@font-face`, and update `fontFamily` in the renderers + theme.
-- The logo mark shown in covers is a text wordmark placeholder.
-Replace with the real Loka logo SVG when available.
 ```
 # loka-cover-builder